Windtwist/NNE-project/README.md

 ### Final calorie count

 In order to get the final calorie count I had to get a little creative and it is the reason why the solution works on a limited amount of simples, specific one being the choosen test sample which can be seen below.
-Okay so in order to get the caloric values, there are many new programs employed.
-First, one must find the area of the plate where the food is placed, that was the first challenge.
-I used canny edge detection and countours with an elipsoid contour to find the area which the plate occupies.
-After this I took all my detection coordinates, and mapped out the area each food takes in that elipsoid are region.
-Then those value were normalized to the region, so taht we cannot exceed 100% of that region.
-Bad solution because we do not know the actual plate size and just estimating it from the elipsoid area compared to the food area.
-Then I pull an API call using Nutrionix API and find real caloric content of all the foods detected.
-Then I multiply that normalized area with that caloric content and get my final resutls + I add some margin because the caloric value was too low, because of the way I normalized the food items to the plate.
-Below you can see that process.

 #### Classifier for food with bounding boxes + coordinates

+First the trained model outputs some classified foods and their bounding boxes along with their coordinates.

 ![alt text](/images/classifier.png)

 #### Plate detection
+Second one must find the area of the plate where the food is placed, that was the first challenge.
+I used canny edge detection and countours with an elipsoid contour to find the area which the plate occupies.
+After this I took all my detection coordinates, and mapped out the area each food takes in that elipsoid area region.

 ![alt text](/images/plate.png)

+Then those value were normalized to the region, so that we cannot exceed 100% of that region.
+Bad solution because we do not know the actual plate size and just estimating it from the elipsoid area compared to the food area.
 ![alt text](/images/plate-2.png)

 #### API call - Nutrionix API
+Okay so in order to get the caloric values, there are many new programs employed.
+Then I pull an API call using Nutrionix API and find real caloric content of all the foods detected.

 ![alt text](/images/api-call.png)

 #### Final calorie estimation
+ Then I multiply that normalized area with that caloric content and get my final results + some margin because the caloric value was too low, because of the way I normalized the food items to the plate.
+AFter all the steps the final caloric value of each individual item is given as well as the total caloric value of all items combined.

 ![alt text](/images/final-calorie-count.png)